WebexCC-SA/LAB-2851/docs/lab1_bruno.md

             ![Bruno Permission](./assets/Postman3.png){ width="300" }
             </figure>

-    7. Bruno will intercept the bearer Access Token and a Refresh Token from the CallbackURL you setup in the app integration, now you can use the token to send API calls to JDS.
+    7. Bruno will intercept the bearer Access Token and a Refresh Token from the CallbackURL you setup in the app integration, now you can use the token to send API calls to CJDS.
 Bruno will also manage the Access Token expiration by using the Refresh Token on your behalf.

         ???+ info "Bruno Token IMG"
             ![Bruno Token](./assets/bruno_accesstoken.png)